-By adding shelters in various areas where there is unmet need, instead of concentrating shelters in any one part of town, whether that’s outer east Portland or downtown, the Joint Office can better meet the community’s needs overall.
-Four of the eight most recently opened non-COVID-emergency shelters, for example, have been in North, inner Northeast, or Northwest Portland – areas with unmet need and fewer existing services.
+By adding shelters in areas where there is unmet need, instead of concentrating shelters in any one part of town, whether that’s outer east Portland or downtown, the Joint Office can better meet the community’s needs overall.
+Four of the eight most recently opened non-COVID-emergency shelters, for example, have been in North, inner Northeast, Northwest Portland – areas with unmet need and fewer existing services.

 Is there any guarantee that particular neighborhoods will not have a disproportionate number of shelters?

 The intent of the project was to reduce regulatory barriers.
 See the answers above for how the Joint Office approaches shelter siting.

 Who runs these facilities?
 Is there onsite supervision?
 What kinds of services/facilities are included at each site?